 Minimally Invasive Options For High Risk Heart Surgery

-Traditionally, heart surgery requires cutting into the breast bone, breaking ribs, or performing large incisions and usually is a high-risk surgery that is not recommended for patients of old age.
+Traditionally, heart surgery requires cutting into the breast bone, breaking ribs, or performing large incisions and usually it is a high-risk surgery that is not recommended for patients of old age.
 However, with new advances in heart surgery, Dr. Ciuffo now offers a surgery that can be performed on patients that would normally be too frail for the procedure.
-This minimally invasive approach to heart surgery is different from traditional heart surgery and has many benefits, including a recovery time of only about two or three days!
+This minimally invasive approach to heart surgery is different from traditional heart surgery and offers many benefits, including a short two to three day recovery time!

 The Minimally Invasive Option

 If you require heart surgery, there are other options besides traditional surgery, that prevent the typical side effects of pain and have long recovery times.
 Dr. Ciuffo can operate on elderly, high-risk, and even “inoperable” patients who need this surgery.
 Dr. Ciuffo and his staff are more than willing to answer any questions or address any concerns you may have about this type of procedure, so do not hesitate to ask!

-The differences between minimally invasive heart surgery and traditional heart surgery are that with traditional cardiac surgery, patients expect doctors to cut into their breast bone, use a heart-lung machine, and requires blood transfusions.
+Traditional cardiac surgery requires doctors to cut into the patient’s breast bone, use a heart-lung machine, and requires blood transfusions.
 Luckily there is a minimally invasive heart surgery opion.
 Minimally invasive heart surgery does not require the use of any of these steps during surgery and allows for patients who are elderly, frail, or high-risk to have a fast and easy recovery.
 Dr. Ciuffo is focused on ensuring his patients return to their normal lifestyle as quickly as possible.